-Project Name Back-Up Project: 2019 Cameron Lane Navigation Center Target Area Citywide Goals Supported Preserve Existing and Create New Community and Public Facilities Needs Addressed Priority Community and Public Facilities Funding CDBG: \$0 Description Eligibility Citation: 24 CFR 570.201(c) - Public Facilities and Infrastructure Improvements/Other National Objective Citation: 24 CFR 570.208(a)(2) Low Mod Limited Clientele Benefit In 2019/20, the City of Huntington Beach is proposing to amend their Annual Action Plan to add the Cameron Lane Navigation Center, a new emergency homeless shelter located at 17631 Cameron Lane, Huntington Beach.
-The City Counci authorized acquisition of this property using non- federal funds and the amendment proposed to allocate \$791,200 in CDBG to offset costs associated with the construction and/or installation of a structure to be used as a homeless shelter facility, with space for administration, storage, dining/recreational and sleeping purposes.
-The project also entails construction of water, sewer, storm drain, and electrical utilities, as well as hardscape and landscape improvements.
-The Navigation Center will also provide wrap around services.
-The project was originally awarded \$791,200 in CDBG funds; however additional funds may be needed in FY 2020/21 to complete the project.
+Project Name Back-Up Project: 2019 Cameron Lane Navigation Center Target Area Citywide Goals Supported Preserve Existing and Create New Community and Public Facilities Needs Addressed Priority Community and Public Facilities Funding CDBG: \$0 Description Eligibility Citation: 24 CFR 570.201(c) - Publi Facilities and Infrastructure Improvements/Other National Objective Citation: 24 CFR 570.208(a)(2) Low Mod Limited Clientele Benefit In 2019/20, the City of Huntington Beach is proposing to amend their Annual Action Plan to add the Cameron Lane Navigation Center, a new emergency homeless shelter located at 1763 Cameron Lane, Huntington Beach.
+The City Counce authorized acquisition of this property using nor federal funds and the amendment proposed to allocate \$791,200 in CDBG to offset costs associated with the construction and/or installation of structure to be used as a homeless shelter facility with space for administration, storaged dining/recreational and sleeping purposes.
+Th project also entails construction of water, sewen storm drain, and electrical utilities, as well a hardscape and landscape improvements.
+Th Navigation Center will also provide wrap aroum services.
+The project was originally awarded \$791,200 in CDBG funds; however additional fund may be needed in FY 2020/21 to complete th project.
 Target Date 6/30/2021 Estimate the number and type of families that will benefit from the proposed activities 200 persons Location Description 17631 Cameron Lane, Huntington Beach, CA 92648 Planned Activities Same as description.